Imperfect molecular detection can renormalize apparent kinetic rates in stochastic gene regulatory networks: Abstract

 \section{Abstract}

 Imperfect molecular detection in single-cell experiments introduces technical noise that obscures the true stochastic dynamics of gene regulatory networks.
 While binomial models of molecular capture provide a principled description of imperfect detection, they have so far been analyzed only for simple gene-expression models that do not explicitly account for regulation.
 Here, we extend binomial models of capture to general gene regulatory networks to understand how imperfect capture reshapes the observed time-dependent statistics of molecular counts.
 Our results reveal when capture effects correspond to a renormalization of a subset of the kinetic rates and when they cannot be absorbed into effective rates, providing a systematic basis for interpreting noisy single-cell measurements.
-In particular, we show that rate renormalization emerges either under significant transcription factor abundance or when promoter-state transitions occur on a distinct (much slower or faster) timescale than other reactions.
-In these cases, technical noise causes the apparent mean burst size of synthesized gene products to appear reduced while transcription factor binding reactions appear faster.
+In particular, we show that rate renormalization depends on the level of regulatory detail in the model.
+For implicit regulatory models based on promoter state transitions, it arises whenever gene product synthesis does not trigger a promoter state change, as in the absence of promoter-proximal pausing or when pausing is short-lived.
+For models with explicit transcription factor binding, the same condition holds, together with sufficiently high transcription factor abundance, which in practice requires only a few tens of molecules per cell.
+In these cases, technical noise reduces the apparent mean burst size of synthesized gene products and accelerates the apparent rates of transcription factor binding reactions.
+This acceleration becomes stronger as the number of protein species and/or molecules involved in promoter switching increases.
 These effects hold for gene regulatory networks of arbitrary connectivity and remain valid under time-dependent kinetic rates.